Redawt/BelowZeroGuide/docs/additional-mods/environment.md

 !!! warning "Winter Redone is not for modding beginners!"

-    Installign Winter Redone is not recommended if you are relatively inexperienced with modding.
+    Installing Winter Redone is not recommended if you are relatively inexperienced with modding.

-    It's easy to mess something up if you don#t carefully follow the instalaltion instructions.
+    It's easy to mess something up if you do not carefully follow the installation instructions.

 ---
 ## [People Live In - Roadside Pines Motel](https://www.nexusmods.com/fallout4/mods/60711)